 It is always in your best interest to speak with an attorney about your legal issue.
-You can find a lawyer from the following resources:
+You can find a lawyer from the following attorney referral resources:

 If you do not have the funds to pay an attorney, you may seek assistance from the following civil legal aid organizations:

 Louisiana Free Legal Answers (Income Eligibility Required): la.freelegalanswers.org

 Louisiana Law Help: www.LouisianaLawHelp.org – This website includes civil legal aid resources.

 Louisiana Domestic Violence Hotline: 1‐888‐411‐1333 – Free.
 Confidential.
 24‐hour hotline.

 Orleans Civil District Court SHRC ‐ Mon, Wed, and Fri ‐ 9 ‐12 pm.
 Contact The Pro Bono Project at 504‐581‐4043 for available services.